 Your headphones will collect sweat and dirt from the moment you first use them.
 This can lead to a lot of bacteria buildup.
-Headphones clean will improve your hygiene and prevent you from getting ear infections.
+Headphones wash will improve your hygiene and prevent you from getting ear infections.

 I don’t know what you think, but my headphones have a special connection with me, just like all my electronics.
 They are my only possession.
 Maybe I should reconsider that.
 I can make them last longer by cleaning them often.

 It’s not a good idea to wear headphones that are prone to picking up odors.
-Q tips: You can also take care of and clean headphones to keep them odor-free.
+Q tips: You can also take care of and clean your headphones to keep them odor-free.

 How to Clean Headphone Pads?

 The Rubbing alcohol/Hydrogen peroxide/Isopropyl alcohol and then the cotton swab is one thing I recommend you buy.

 - Get a microfiber cloth or a soft cloth to soap and warm water.
 You can use the same water to mix rubbing alcohol in and wipe the headphones with the cloth.
 This doesn’t need to be done after each session, but only once a week.

 - Use your headphones then keep your headphones clean after you’re done playing.
 Humidity can build up in the headphones, so don’t keep them away.
 Another option is to place it in the corner of your table, as shown in the image above.

 - You can also use rubbing alcohol on black headphones pads.
 These alcohol pads can be used on black pads.
 However, if your headphones have colored pads, don’t use alcohol pads.
 It will cause the pads to become soiled.
 You can use one with a low alcohol content to avoid stripping off colors.